CPSLabGU/gttcan/README.md

 #### Arbitration message slot
 ID: 255\
 Data: 255\
 This is a "generic" message slot that allows for ad-hoc or on-request messages to be sent by nodes.
 In the event that multiple nodes wish to transmit an ad-hoc message, CANBus arbitration will determine which node can transmit in this window.
-IF a node loses arbitration, it should attempt to send its [Response Message](response-message) again in the next arbitration message slot.
+IF a node loses arbitration, it can attempt to send its [Arbitration Message](arbitration-message) again in the next arbitration message slot.

 #### Free Slot
 ID: 0\
 Data: 0\
 This is an empty entry in the schedule that allows for the network to be expanded by adding Exclusive/Arbitration messages

 As each entry in the schedule is only 2 bytes, a 64 bit value can be used to pack 4 schedule entries, allowing for a fairly large schedule to be stored in minimal memory.
-If more entries/nodes are required, there is nothing stopping the id and data fields to be expanded to 2 or 4 bytes each.
-The schedule would simply take more memory to store.
+If more entries/nodes are required, there is nothing stopping the id and data fields from being expanded, however as the ID and the Data field are sent in the CAN Frame ID bits, they are limited (combined) to 29 bits.

 ## Messages